This could be the funniest piece of Brexit news so far this year

 Mrs May said she intends to go back to the EU and reopen negotiation over the Irish backstop but some of the EU’s most senior politicians and officials have lined up to insist the deal cannot be unpicked.

 Paul Royall, who edits the News at Six and News at 10, said on Twitter the clips had been intended to tease a later story about the airbase.
-He joked he was “pretty sure” May was not travelling to Europe in this manner.
+He joked he was “pretty sure” Mrs May was not travelling to Europe in a warplane.

 Mr Royall said: “For those wondering - simple human error at end of #BBCNewsSix.